 Mapping in this table is based on the Flood Map for Planning.
-A detailed model will be required of High Lode, and potential the other smaller drains in the system, to assess the extent of flood risk to the site including residual risk in the event of breach or overtopping of the embankments.
+A detailed model will be required of High Lode to assess the extent of flood risk to the site.
 Where a site specific FRA has produced modelling outlines which differ from the Flood Map for Planning then a full evidence based review would be required; where this is acceptable to the EA then amendments to the Flood Map for Planning may take place